brownman/SPSE/ci/gitlab.md

 - install ruby
 - install gems

-how to connect the runner to the C.I server?
+Q: how to connect a runner instance to the C.I server?
 ----
 * update env vars:
   * CI_SERVER_URL
   * REGISTRATION_TOKEN

-what the runner should do ?
+Q: how to add new build script to the runner  ?
 ----
--
--
+-  x